altocodenl/tagaway/readme.md

    - server/client: Share & manage
       - server: add support for adding a shared tag to home tags (validate tag type, check if in shm:)
       - server: remove home tags in H.tagCleanup if lose the tag because it was only on shared pivs
+      - server: add lists of hashtags and taghashes to avoid expensive keyscans when deleting user
       - server: Finish server tests of queries and tagging, in particular:
          - Cleanup of taghashes/hashtags after owner untagging/deletion
          - Combine organized/to organize with shared pivs.